aimeos/aimeos-docs/src/cronjobs/product-csv-import.md

 # Data location and format

-When you export your product data from your ERP system, you need to store the files in a location where they are accessible by the importer.
-This location has to be configured by the [controller/jobs/product/import/csv/location](../config/controller-jobs/product-import.md#location) setting and it must point to the import file or directory (depending on the container type you would like to use).
+When you export your products from your ERP system, you need to store the files in a location where they are accessible by the importer.
+The default location where the importer expects them is:

-Several container types are supported as long as their content consists of CSV-like data:

-* Directory container / CSV files
-* Zip container / compressed CSV files

-You can configure the container type and content format via the [controller/jobs/product/import/csv/container/type](../config/controller-jobs/product-import.md#type) and [controller/jobs/product/import/csv/container/content](../config/controller-jobs/product-import.md#content) settings.
-Depending on the container/content, you are able to use additional options which are described in the article about creating and reading [container/content files](../infrastructure/read-write-files.md).
+* Laravel: ./storage/import/product/
+* TYPO3: /uploads/tx_aimeos/.secure/import/product/

+The relative directory inside the "fs-import" file system ("product") can be configured by the [controller/jobs/product/import/csv/location](../config/controller-jobs/product-import.md#location) setting.

 For CSV files, there exists a wide range of possibilities about their format because it's not standardized besides the fact that fields are separated by comma (,) but even that isn't set in stone.
 As a guideline, you should use the following format, which is able to handle all edge cases: